Vyral/base-template/_posts/2022-04-14-which-renovations-give-the-best-return.md

 {% include pullquote.html %}

-**[The annual Cost vs. Value Report](https://www.remodeling.hw.net/cost-vs-value/2021/){: target="_blank" rel="noopener"}** shows which projects net you the best bang for your buck.
+<u><strong><a target="_blank" rel="noopener" href="https://www.remodeling.hw.net/cost-vs-value/2021/">The annual Cost vs. Value Report</a></strong></u> shows which projects net you the best bang for your buck.
 A few years ago, the best thing you could add to your home was a deck.
 At the height of the pandemic, a place to enjoy the outdoors from your property was very valuable.&nbsp;

 From the 2021 report, **the best thing you can do is change your garage door.** Replacing your door netted an average of 94% of your investment.
 Overall, you lose money, but it’s still the highest ROI in the entire report.&nbsp;